-🛕 CAUTION: The heat sink can get very hot during normal operation.
-Be sure that the heat sink has had sufficient time to cool before you touch it.

-5. Remove the heat sink:
+- 1. Follow the procedures in "Before You Begin." - AUTION: The heat sink can get very hot during normal operation.
+Be sure that the heat sink has had sufficient time to cool before you touch it. - 2.
+Remove the heat sink: - a.
+Remove the retention module clips.
+Press the tabs toward the center of the clip and lift up.

-- a.
+- b.
 On the retention base locate the tab opposite the power supply.
-Press on the retention base tab until the heat sink pops up slightly. - b.
-Press out on the second retention tab while lifting the heat sink up and out of the retention base.

-NOTICE: Lay the heat sink down on its side.
+Press on the retention base tab until the heat sink pops up slightly. - c.
+Press out on the second retention tab while lifting the heat sink up and out of the retention base. - NOTICE: Lay the heat sink down on its side.
+Do not touch or remove the thermal grease on the bottom of the heat sink.

 - NOTICE: If you are installing a processor upgrade kit from Dell, discard the original heat sink.
-If you are not installing a processor upgrade kit from Dell, reuse the original heat sink and blower when you install your new processor. - 6.
-Push down and out on the socket release lever. - 7.
+If you are not installing a processor upgrade kit from Dell, reuse the original heat sink and blower when you install your new processor. - 3.
+Push down and out on the socket release lever. - 4.
 Open the processor cover.

-To remove the processor from the socket, lift the processor vertically in one motion.
-Leave the release lever extended in the release position so that the socket is ready for the new processor.
+5. To remove the processor from the socket, lift the processor vertically in one motion.

+$Leave the \ release \ lever \ extended \ in \ the \ release \ position \ so \ that \ the \ socket \ is \ ready \ for \ the \ new \ processor.$